ENEROFoundry/ENEROFoundry/docs/principles/3_bfo.md

-# Use of a foundational ontology
+# Use of a Foundational Ontology

 ## Summary
 We require either the use of BFO as a foundational ontology or a mapping to BFO's main structure.